 - Guaranteed to be a huge improvement over anything you’ve heard, this copy is big, punchy, and full-bodied with excellent presence

 - 4 stars: “While the soundtrack album to the movie La Bamba, released the same year, captured Los Lobos at their most carefree and high-spirited as they called up the spirit of Ritchie Valens, By the Light of the Moon showed the other side of the coin as the group looked into the hearts and souls of themselves and the community around them, and if it’s a harder album to enjoy than those that preceded it, its depth rewards repeated listenings.”

-This vintage Slash pressing has the kind of Tubey Magical Midrange that modern records rarely even BEGIN to reproduce.
+This original Slash pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.